 We found 7 internists near Logansport, IN.

-Dr. Benjamin Anderson's area of specialization is general internal medicine.
-He takes Medicare insurance.
-He studied medicine at Lake Erie College of Osteopathic Medicine.
+Dr. Benjamin Anderson is a physician who specializes in general internal medicine.
+Dr. Anderson is in-network for Medicare insurance.
+He attended medical school at Lake Erie College of Osteopathic Medicine.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.